kirso/KirillSo.com/src/content/post/2023-annual-review/index.md

 ## Core memories

 - All the Bali trips
-- Restarted my journey to become technical and being able to code with Lau
+- Restarted my journey to become technical and being able to code
 - Trip to Bangkok to see Arctic Monkeys
 - Celebrating our birthdays with [Sarah](www.sarahkhanmajid.com) and friends
 - Reached 100% heart rate during fitness workout